 Sony and Gillard award-winning

-Skilled in both news/speech and music presenting
+Skilled in both news/speech, music presenting and producing

 2001-2002 Presenter, Magic 1152 (Newcastle)